keithmburu/courses/2018-deep-learning/midterm.md

 Your goal is to achieve the highest accuracy possible on unseen (test) data.
 If you do not manage to beat the best methods, your goal is to write a thorough analysis of what you tried and your results.
 If you try something simple that outperforms something complicated, this is noteworthy.

 It is highly recommended that you cite previous work.
 If you implement and/or improve upon some state-of-the-art method, this is even better.  **At a minimum**, you should run a basic convolutional neural network (CNN) baseline, which should get you  at least 80% accuracy on CIFAR, for example.
-Ideally, you will run a more sophisticated model.
+Ideally, your baseline will be a more sophisticated model.
 You are definitely **not** limited to techniques we have discussed in class.

 ### Report